-Although it's easy to find any coin dealer, finding an honest and qualified dealer is a lot harder.
-You want a coin dealer who knows numismatics well, is financially stable, respected by his peers, has demonstrated care for ethics, and from whom you have recourse in case of a dispute.
+Although it's easy to find somebody selling coins, finding an honest and qualified coin dealer is a lot more difficult.
+You want a coin dealer who is well-versed in numismatics, is financially stable, respected by his peers, has demonstrated ethics, and from whom you have recourse in case of a dispute.
 Fortunately, we have the PNG (Professional Numismatists Guild), an association of coin dealers who have met strict standards to join.
 Here are the five questions you should answer before doing business with any coin dealer.

 1. Is the Coin Dealer Experienced?

 There's an old saying around numismatics that goes, "Buy the book before you buy the coin."
 While this is excellent advice, and I strongly recommend following it, the fact is that not every coin collector can become an expert in every field of numismatics.
 The same holds true for coin dealers.
 A coin dealer will usually specialize in one area of numismatics.
 For example, early American copper coins, classic silver dollars, or modern U.S. coins.

 When you first meet a new coin dealer introduce yourself and tell him/her what areas interest you.
 Then ask him some questions to get to know what type of dealer he is.
 Here are some examples:

 - How long have you been a coin dealer?